elysia090/Lab/docs/StoryD.md

 14.4 XSS and link policy
 14.4.1 Rendered output MUST be XSS-safe.
 14.4.2 The UI MUST NOT execute scripts from rendered content.
-14.4.3 The renderer MUST NOT emit links with forbidden schemes.
-At minimum, the following schemes MUST be rejected (case-insensitive):
+14.4.3 The renderer MUST NOT emit links with forbidden schemes (case-insensitive):
 	•	javascript:
 	•	data:
 	•	vbscript:
 14.4.4 The renderer SHOULD allow only:
 	•	http
 	•	https